 Option 2: Harvest your own tree through our U-Pick program

 Picking your own fruit saves City Fruit time and resources, while allowing you to donate your fruit AND time with us.
 Simply pick your fruit and place them into paper bags, reusable totes, or shallow boxes, and let us know to come pick them up!
 (To avoid crushing soft fruits like plums and berries, please do not stack fruit).
 Please email [email protected] or call our office line at (206) 922-3967 at least 2-3 days before you harvest so that we can plan when to come by to pick up the fruit.
 You are also welcome to drop-off fruit at our office.

 Don’t wait until the fruit starts to drop to the ground!
 If the fruit has already fallen, then we cannot donate this fruit to food banks, but we can set aside this windfallen fruit for cider makers who will press and ferment the fruit.
-We CANNOT accept any fruit that have chunks missing, broken skin, mold growth, or patches that are squishy and/or leaking juice.
+We CANNOT accept any fruit that has broken skin or large soft spots, as these fruits will mold quickly and contaminate other fruits in storage.
 Donated fruit of this quality will be immediately composted.
 Please see our FAQ below for more information on the types and quality of fruit that we are able to accept.

 What is gleaning?

 The USDA defines gleaning as “simply the act of collecting excess fresh foods from farms, gardens, farmers markets, grocers, restaurants, state/county fairs, or any other source in order to provide it to those in need.”
 Gleaning not only diverts excess quality food from waste, but it can also help us see where there are gaps in support for how our food is being distributed.

 What types of fruit can we take?